IllustrisTNG Insights: Factors Affecting the Presence of Bars in Disk Galaxies: Data and methodology

 We use the bar size measurements obtained through ellipse fitting.
 Furthermore, we visually inspect galaxies with weak bars and find that approximately 10\% of the barred galaxies are misclassified as having weak bars due to irregular morphology in their central regions.
 After removing these cases, our final sample includes 338 barred galaxies in TNG50 and 911 barred galaxies in TNG100.

 The bottom panel of Figure~\ref{fig:TNG50vsTNG100vsS4Gselect} shows the distribution of bar sizes, $R_\mathrm{bar}$, and galaxy mass, $M_\mathrm{*,30kpc}$, for both TNG50 and TNG100.
 Nearly all the data points fall within the 3$\sigma$ region (cyan area) of the S$^{4}$G sample \citep{erwinWhatDeterminesSizes2019}.
 Observations find a strong relationship between bar size and galaxy mass $R_\mathrm{bar} \propto M_{*}^{0.56}$ (the black dotted line) for galaxies with stellar masses greater than $10^{10.1} M_{\odot}$ \citep{erwinWhatDeterminesSizes2019}.
 However, in the TNG samples, at the high-mass end ($M_{*}>10^{10.6} M_{\odot}$), the bar sizes do not increase much with mass; in fact, there is even a slight decrease in bar sizes.
 This can be accounted for by the potential overproduction of short bars in TNG simulations.
 It also results in excess of the bar fraction in the high-mass region of TNG100 compared to observations (the blue dotted line in the top panel of Figure~\ref{fig:TNG50vsTNG100vsS4Gselect}).
-We use the 20th percentile line from S$^4$G to classify short bars, and the identified short bars are consistent with those in \citet{zhaoBarredGalaxiesIllustrisTNG2020a}.
+Additionally, a possible observational bias exists, where short bars may be missed when they coexist with a massive bulge.
+We use the 20th percentile line from S$^4$G to classify short bars (dashed green line in Figure~\ref{fig:TNG50vsTNG100vsS4Gselect}), which selects the same short bar sample as in \citet{zhaoBarredGalaxiesIllustrisTNG2020a}.
 After excluding the short-bar sample, the bar fraction at the high-mass end of TNG100 aligns with the bar fraction from S$^4$G (the blue-dotted line).
 In TNG50, the excess of the bar fraction at the high-mass end is more evident. \citet{roshanFastGalaxyBars2021} also discovered that the bars in TNG50 are approximately 40\% shorter than those in TNG100.
 Moreover, \citet{frankelSimulatedBarsMay2022a} demonstrated that, on average, the bars in TNG50 are around 35\% shorter than those observed in MaNGA, which is consistent with our findings.